 Research that makes a difference

-As an institute of technology, we are expected to contribute to a sustainable future for our society.
+As an institute of technology, we have great opportunities to contribute to a sustainable future for our society.
 We achieve this by carrying out research that makes a real difference.

-To succeed, BTH aims for high quality in everything we do, and for close collaboration with industry and society.
-The research concentrates on several strong fields, where there are good conditions to be of benefit to society.
+To succeed, BTH aims for close collaboration with industry and society, and for high quality in everything we do.
+The research concentrates on strong fields, where there are good conditions to be of benefit to society.
 BTH has high ambitions – and within some fields, such as software engineering and strategic sustainable development, we are already world class.
 Currently, research accounts for a third of BTH’s activities and we have the ambition to increase this proportion even more.

 Research leading to knowledge

 The research at BTH is beneficial in many ways.
-For example, it leads to new methods and products for our partners, often with increased sustainability and efficiency as a result, or to the creation of new companies.
+For example, it leads to new methods, tools, products and services for our partners, often with increased sustainability and efficiency as a result, or to the creation of new companies.
 The research also contributes to new knowledge that results in regulations or policies and, by extension, to policy choices.
 However, the biggest benefit of the research comes via its contribution to education.

 Mats Viberg, Vice-Chancellor